def-zone/.github/README.md

-# .github
+# Welcome to the DefZone GitHub organization!
-✨special ✨ repository
+✨special ✨